gbersac/malloc-42/README.md

-# maloc-42-
+# malloc-42
-Personnal implementation of the c malloc function for 42 school
+Personnal implementation of the c malloc/free/realloc function for 42 school